 A therapy session can get difficult.
 Some of our deepest fears and anxieties may arise during a session with psilocybin mushrooms – and this is often where the healing begins.
 We do not subscribe to the notion of “bad trips”.
 There are, occasionally, challenging experiences, but more often than not, they prove to be the most rewarding of sessions, as well as provide the most relief.

 In reality, a single therapy session can be filled with moments of absolute bliss and intense fear.
 We will be there for you and with you before, during, and after your experience.

 Our sessions are held in a covered, open-air pavilion or in a beautiful, lush private property yard.
 Occasionally, we may hold sessions on a private beach as well.
+While the sessions are an individual experience for each person, the sessions are always held together as a group in a secure space.
 Our therapy facilitators are there to provide you with reassurance and a caring ear, if needed.

 We believe strongly that psilocybin mushrooms do all the work, encouraging participants to relax and let the experience unfold rather than talking one’s way through it.
 The conversations and dialogue immediately after the peak experience play a significant role in the integration process.